pitiopia/interview-questions/Questions/Java/README.md

 Instance variable:
 * defined inside class definition (but outside method definition)
 * is created when object is being instantiated
-* doesn't have to be initialized
+* doesn't have to be initialized (with one exception - when it is declared as `final`)
 * is given default value depending of variable type

 Class variable:
 * defined inside class definition (but outside method definition)
 * is being preceded by `static` keyword
 * is shared across multiple objects
-* doesn't have to be initialized
+* doesn't have to be initialized (with one exception - when it is declared as `final`)
 * is given default value

 Default values of class/instance variables depending on type: